David Ray Griffin: Statements and publications on the September 11 attacks

 Following the September 11 attacks, David Ray Griffin shifted his focus from questions of philosophy and religion to ones of politics and history, specifically American expansionism and imperialism.
-He intended to write a book on the subject, presenting 9/11 in terms of "blowback" for aggressive United States foreign policies of the 20th century:
+He intended to write a book on the subject, presenting 9/11 in terms of "blowback" for aggressive United States foreign policies of the 20th century.

 Until the spring of 2003, I had not looked at any of the evidence.
 I was vaguely aware there were people, at least on the internet, who were offering evidence against the official account of 9/11...
-I knew the US government had 'fabricated' evidence to go to war several times before.
+I knew that the US government had fabricated "incidents" as an excuse to go to war several times before.
 Nevertheless...
 I did not take this possibility seriously...
 I was so confident that they must be wrong.

 After reading the work of Paul Thompson and Nafeez Mosaddeq Ahmed, he became convinced that there was a prima facie case for the contention that there must have been complicity from individuals within the United States government.
-He has called for an extensive investigation from the United States media, Congress and the 9/11 Commission.
-It was then that he set about writing his first book on the topic, which he entitled The New Pearl Harbor: Disturbing Questions About the Bush Administration and 9/11 (2004).
+It was then that he set about writing his first book on the topic, The New Pearl Harbor: Disturbing Questions About the Bush Administration and 9/11 (2004), in which he called for a more extensive investigation than that performed by the 9/11 Commission.
 The book has been described by Peter Barber of the Financial Times as "a touchstone in the 9/11 Truth movement".
-Griffin is a founder of Scholars for 9/11 Truth.

 Part One of the book looks at the events of 9/11, discussing each flight in turn and also the behaviour of President George W. Bush and his Secret Service protection.
-Part Two examines 9/11 in a wider context, in the form of four "disturbing questions."
+Part Two examines 9/11 in a wider context, in the form of four "disturbing questions".
 David Ray Griffin discussed this book and the claims within it in an interview with Nick Welsh, reported under the headline Thinking Unthinkable Thoughts: Theologian Charges White House Complicity in 9/11 Attack.